Department of Sociology

 Internships

-Internship opportunities are available for junior and senior Sociology majors and minors.
-Interns are placed with employers, including social service organizations, government agencies, healthcare facilities, and in private companies.
-Interns may also complete a summer internship in rural locations through a partnership with the Texas Department of Agriculture.
-More information about the Internship Program can be found online at Department of Sociology: Internships.
+Internship opportunities are available for senior Sociology majors.
+Interns are placed with employers, including social service organizations, government agencies, healthcare facilities, and private companies.
+More information about the Internship Program can be found online at the Department of Sociology: Internships.

 Scholarships

 The department offers several scholarships.
-For information contact the department or visit Sociology Department.
+For information contact the department or visit the Sociology Department.

 SOCI 1301.
 Introduction to Sociology.
 3 Hours.
 [TCCN: SOCI 1301]